 The USB 3.1 Type-C cable to cable assembly is part of the normative specification and illustrated in Figure 5.
 The cable assembly length is 1 m and modeled using the CST CABLE STUDIO®.
 The cable cross section is also depicted in the Figure 5 and uses the coaxial wire for four SuperSpeed pairs and twisted cable for the high speed pair (in the center).
 All the wires diameter is based on the 34 AWG which is about 0.16 mm.
 The overall cable diameter is approximately 3.36 mm.
 One should note that the additional wires, Vconn, SBU and power are not modeled.

-For compliance test, all of the S-parameter results are combined using circuit simulator, CST DESIGN STUDIO™ (CST DS).
+For compliance testing, all of the S-parameter results are combined using circuit simulator, CST DESIGN STUDIO™ (CST DS).
 The mated connector is simulated using the 3D time domain solver with single ended port configuration.
 The total number of ports are 24.
 Since the test points 1 (TP1) and 2 (TP2) consist of identical connectors, only one simulation of the connector is carried out, since the results can be duplicated.
 The simulation of the cable assembly uses CST CABLE STUDIO® and the S-parameter results are then imported in CST DS and combined.
 The schematic representation of this configuration is shown in Figure 6.
 Please note that the high speed pairs, D1+/- and D2+/- are shorted at the cable interface.
 The differential mode and common mode ports are normalized to 90 ohm and 22.5 ohm respectively.

 Once the complete results are available inside CST DS, the compliance test tool for the USB 3.1 Type-C can be launched in order to evaluate the device performance.
 The tool will perform the test for all the SuperSpeed Pairs, TX1+/-, TX2+/-, RX1+/-, and RX2+/-, based on the normative specifications, which are the Insertion Loss Fit at Nyquist Frequency (ILFitatNq), Integrated Multi-reflection (IMR), Integrated Crosstalk between SuperSpeed Pairs, Integrated Return Loss, and Differential to Common Mode Conversion.
 The pass/fail criteria will be also evaluated as the final results.
 The compliance test tool is shown in Figure 7.
 One should also note that the connector model is still underdevelopment and certain parameters currently fail the specification.

-One of the important parameter in order to estimate the passive channel performance is the Insertion Loss Fit at Nyquist Frequency (ILfitatNq).
+One of the important parameters in order to estimate the passive channel performance is the Insertion Loss Fit at Nyquist Frequency (ILfitatNq).
 It measures the attenuation of the cable assembly without including the multi reflection.
 The multi reflection is represented from the ripples in the S-parameter.
 The insertion loss of the S-parameter results are fitted using the smooth curve function in order to obtain the ILfitatNq.
 The plot of the Insertion Loss Fit at Nyquist Frequency and Channel Insertion Loss curves is shown in Figure 8.
 For the USB 3.1 Type-C to Type-C cable assembly, the ILfitatNq must meet the requirements:

-Based on this given requirement, all the compliance tests will automatically performed, which provides a report about the channel's electrical performance.
+Based on this given requirement, all the compliance tests will be automatically performed, which provides a report about the channel's electrical performance.

 The simulation of a USB 3.1 Type-C connector has been presented.
 The time domain solver has been used to estimate the electrical performance of this connector.
 The cable assembly performance tests are also applied by cascading the S-parameter of the connector and the cable inside the CST DESIGN STUDIO™.
 The additional compliance test tool is applied afterwards in order to estimate the electrical performance, especially passing the normative specification.
 Important parameters from normative specification such as Insertion Loss Fit at Nyquist Frequency (ILfitatNq), Integrated Multi Reflections (IMR) and integrated crosstalk between the SuperSpeed pairs are calculated by this compliance test tool.